-Q. What are the possessions in North America

-which belong to Great Britain?
+Q. What are the possessions in North America which belong to Great Britain ?

-A. The British dominions are very extensive, including Upper and Lower Canada, Nova Scotia, New Brunswick, the island of Breton, Newfoundland, and the Bermuda or Summer Islands.
+A. The British dominions are very extensive, including the Hudson's Bay Territories, Canada\, New Brunswick, Nova Scotia, the Islands of Newfoundland, Cape Breton, Prince Edward, and the Bermudas, besides several smaller islands in the Gulf of St. Lawrence.

-Q. Describe the climate and soil.
+Q. Describe the climate and soil?